tigerbeetle/tigerbeetle/README.md

 zig run src/benchmark.zig -O ReleaseSafe
 ```

-After each run of the benchmark, you will need to delete TigerBeetle's `journal` data file and restart the server.
+After each run of the benchmark, you must delete TigerBeetle's `journal` data file and restart the server to ensure a clean journal.
+The benchmark will abort if any accounts or transfers already exist.

 ## Clients